nredell/forecastML/README.md

 #------------------------------------------------------------------------------
 # User-defined model function - LASSO
 # The model_function() wrapper function takes 2 positional arguments.
 First, a data.frame
-# with a target and predictors with exactly the same format as
+# with a target and features with exactly the same format as
-# used in create_lagged_df().
+# returned by create_lagged_df(type = 'train').
 Second, a column index of the target.
 The
 # function returns a model object suitable for the user-defined predict function.
+The returned model
+# may also be a list that holds meta-data such as hyperparamter settings.

 model_function <- function(data, outcome_cols = 1) {